jnyjhow/tutorial_graphql_react_apollo/README.md

 A simple clone of Hackernews.
 Here’s a list of the features the app will have:

-Display a list of links
+- Display a list of links
-Search the list of links
+- Search the list of links
-Handle user authentication
+- Handle user authentication
-Allow authenticated users to create new links
+- Allow authenticated users to create new links
-Allow authenticated users to upvote links (one vote per link and user) Realtime updates when other users upvote a link or create a new one
+- Allow authenticated users to up vote links (one vote per link and user)
+- Realtime updates when other users up vote a link or create a new one

 In this track, we’ll use the following technologies for building the app: